resource-watch/slate/source/includes/api/_vocabulary.md

 - the user must be logged in and belong to the same application as the resource
 - the user must have role `ADMIN` or `MANAGER`

+When creating vocabulary/tags for a resource, the dataset id specified in the URL is validated, and the requests fails if a dataset with the given id does not exist.
+When creating a vocabulary for a widget or layer, you should ensure you specify the dataset id that matches that of the widget/layer, as that validation is not done automatically - this is a known limitation of the current implementation, and may be modified at any time, and invalid resources (those where the layer's/widget's dataset id does not match the dataset id defined in the resource) may be purged without prior warning.

 #### Errors for creating a single vocabulary/tags for a resource

 Error code     | Error message  | Description